viettran-edgeAI/MCU/tools/data_quantization/README.md

 - `--header yes`: Skip first line (treat as header)
 - `--header no`: Process all lines (no header present)
 - (no --header): Automatically detect and handle appropriately

+**Label Column:**
+- Default: Column 0 (first column)
+- Use `--label_column N` to specify a different column (0-indexed)
+- All other columns are treated as features
+- Column validation ensures the specified index is within the CSV column range

 **Feature Limit:**
 - Default: 1023 features (optimized for ESP32 memory constraints)